 - Seeing your Carstairs family dentist can also help encourage your child to let go of their pacifiers.
-Your dentist can talk to your little one about the effects of long-term use of pacifiers to their teeth.
-They may also be able to suggest alternative dental appliances in case thumb sucking is your child’s habit.
+Your dentist can talk to your little one about the effects of the long-term use of pacifiers on their teeth.
+They may also be able to suggest alternative dental appliances in case thumb-sucking is your child’s habit.

 Let your baby enjoy their pacifier during their first years all while making sure they use it safely.
 Ensure, though, that the pacifier use does not go on too long.
 Finally, don’t hesitate to ask your family dentist in Carstairs should you have any questions about caring for your baby’s teeth.